mb-008/shorty/README.md

-# slashy
+# slashyyy

-**slashyy** is a modern URL shortener with support for custom domains.
+**slashyyy** is a modern URL shortener with support for custom domains.
 Shorten URLs & view the click rate statistics.

 ## Setup